Key Findings

 How AI Models Differ

-The three AI platforms produced dramatically different results.
+The three AI platforms produced dramatically different results across both cities.
 Claude recognized the most businesses, ChatGPT fell in the middle, and Gemini trailed far behind.
+This ranking held in both Austin and Denver.

 Perhaps the most striking finding across the entire study is the disagreement rate: 100%.
 In every single industry, the three models recommended different sets of businesses.
 Not one industry produced a consensus.
 This is not a case of slight variation.
 The models are working from fundamentally different understandings of local markets.